 Star Traders is a simple text-based game of interstellar trading, where the objective is to create companies, buy and sell shares, borrow and repay money, in order to become the wealthiest player (the winner).

 The current version of Star Traders runs under any modern Unix or Unix-like operating system that has a working C99 compiler.
 This includes, of course, Linux and Cygwin.
-Currently it can run in any one of nine human languages.
+Currently it can run in any one of eleven human languages.
 Historic versions are available for MBASIC, CP/M-80, CP/M-86, MS-DOS and Windows 3.1.